Skip to main content

 How to use LDAP alongside OpenAthens accounts or other connections

-If this is your only local connection, once you set this as both live and visible it becomes the expected way for users to sign into OpenAthens where the system knows the user is yours - e.g. where the user has selected your organisation from a WAYF on a federated resource or remembers a users previous choice.
-Where the system does not know the user is yours only the OpenAthens account login will appear, but the user can find you via the search box - once selected the user is taken to your connection.
+If this is your only local connection, once you set it as both Live and Visible it becomes the expected way for users to sign into OpenAthens where the system knows that the user belongs to your institution.
+That means that the user has selected your organisation from a WAYF on a federated resource, or that the system remembers the user having done so previously.

 In these cases, selecting the OpenAthens option will show the first LDAP connection and the OpenAthens credentials will be accepted there.